File: the hypocrisy of sales in fashion

 Source: Society and Consumption Observatory.

-So don’t we get a little “scammed by the brand” when we buy at full price?
-Isn't it legitimate to go for the biggest possible discounts?
+So aren't we getting a bit "ripped off by the brand" when we buy at full price?
+Isn't it legitimate to turn to the biggest possible discounts?

-IF you are buying blind: YES, WITHOUT A DOUBT.
+IF you are buying blindly: YES, WITHOUT A DOUBT.

 BUT...